bchcustoms/cuspy/meursing/CONTRIBUTING.rst

 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!

-Every little bit helps, and credit will always be given.
+The author is also interested in hearing from developers that have an interest in development of other open source and closed source customs and trade projects.

 You can contribute in many ways: